← Back to Blog

 Permits and Zoning

-At the provincial level, you’ll need to:
+At the provincial level, you must:

-• Register with the Tourist Accommodations Registry.
+• Register with the Tourist Accommodations Registry

-• Secure commercial liability insurance.
+• Secure commercial liability insurance

 Next Steps

-Dive into local tourism trends and seasonal patterns to refine your revenue strategy.
+2. Examine local tourism trends and seasonal patterns to refine your revenue strategy.
 Pay attention to areas with growing tourism and development potential.
-Use tools that track rate changes to understand pricing trends better.
-For added confidence, consult with local experts to validate your findings.